City Details Plans For JXN Planetarium Renovations

 The city said that it is not only excited for the project to proceed (with the public’s support), but looking ahead for another 40 years.

-The aim is to reopen the planetarium in 2023.
+The aim is to reopen the planetarium in the fall of 2025.

 During his remarks, Williams explained that over the years, the Planetarium has established itself as an iconic part of the downtown landscape.
 “From school field trips to medical teleconferences, concert performances and comedy shows, to legislative panel discussions, the Planetarium has been unique among Jackson venues in our ability to serve a wide range of our citizens’ needs,” he said.